coryt396/DataStories/DataVisualization2.md

-# Government Debt Levels are Dangerously High in Some Powerful Countries
+# Government Debt Levels are Dangerously High in Some Countries

 Below you will find a figure describing the debt burdens of numerous countries as of 2018.
 The OECD publishes these numbers to serve as key indicators for the sustainability of a government's financial system.